Did you know that it can take a sloth up to a full month to digest one meal?

 Promote Healthy Gut Bacteria with This Powerful Yellow Alkaloid

 Berberine has long played an important role in Traditional Chinese and Ayurvedic medicine.
 A yellow plant alkaloid with a variety of benefits, it is found in several plant species including goldenseal, Oregon grape and barberry.

 Recent studies show berberine has significant biological effects on gastrointestinal function and may hold value for supporting normal bowel health in cats and dogs.

 Here are some of the observed effects of berberine:

 - Influences gut bacteria, promoting beneficial strains such as short-chain fatty acids

 - Supports intestinal health and a healthy gut mucosa

 - Supports an already normal inflammatory response

-This yellow-flowering beauty is related to barberry and contains high levels of berberine, along with other properties that support your pet’s GI health.
+Oregon grape root is related to barberry and contains high levels of berberine, along with other properties that support your pet’s GI health.

 If you’ve ever personally experienced digestive distress, there’s a good chance you’ve reached for a cup of peppermint leaf tea or a peppermint oil capsule.